HighLO/highlo.github.io/_posts/2000-01-10-expert-group.md

       About
     </h2>
     <p>
     IMS Group is a collaboration between eighteen regulatory agencies across the world.
-It facilitates international collaboration and bridge the gap between science and industry through co-creation and applying research findings in practice.
+It facilitates international collaboration and bridges the gap between high-energy physics, regulators and exchanges through co-creation and applying research findings in practice.
     </p>
   </div>